jonhehir/world-pop-by-tz/README.md

 - Manual data aggregation [(example)](https://www.reddit.com/r/dataisbeautiful/comments/7v743h/population_of_the_world_by_time_zone_oc/): This is painstaking work.
 - Heuristics based on country-level data [(example)](https://blog.cyberclip.com/world-population-by-time-zone): The linked example takes a list of country populations and divides it evenly across timezones that intersect that country.
 Thus, for example, Canada is assumed to be evenly divided across six timezones, when in reality, the majority of the population resides in one timezone.

+# Limitations

+Since we're working with rasterized data here, it will be the case that some small portion of the population is misattributed to the wrong country and/or timezone.
+This would be mitigated by using a higher resolution dataset.
+Currently, I've only run this on the lowest resolution data for testing.
+At some point, I will get around to running this on higher resolution data.